nunit/docs/docs/articles/vs-test-adapter/Adapter-Release-Notes.md

 ## NUnit3 Test Adapter for Visual Studio - Version 3.15 - August 23, 2019

 This release is a major performance improvement release.
 When used from Visual Studio, and used with a selection of tests, it will significantly speed up the discovery of those.
 Note that discovery is also a part of the execution, so you will also see the performance improvement for execution.
-It will be mostly noticable when you have a large set of tests.
+It will be mostly noticeable when you have a large set of tests.

 ### Features and Enhancements